calebperkins/Comrade2Comrade/README.md

 # Comrade to Comrade

-A MapReduce framework using Bamboo DHT.
+A distributed, fault-tolerant MapReduce framework powered by Bamboo DHT.

 # Authors